Evidence-based recommendations on Parafricta Bootees and Undergarments to reduce skin breakdown in people with or at risk of pressure ulcers.

-NICE has also published pressure ulcers: prevention and management (NICE guideline CG179) in April 2014.
+NICE has also published a guideline on pressure ulcers: prevention and management.

 Is this guidance up to date?

 Next review: 2024